 Injured Olympian defies doctors to walk for his wedding

-Jamie Nieto, a two-time Olympic high jumper who is recovering from a spinal cord injury he suffered 14 months ago after a mistimed backflip, looks in the mirror while getting his tuxedo fitted ahead of his July wedding, Wednesday, May 31, 2017, in Pasadena, Calif.
-On good days, Nieto can shuffle 130 steps without a cane or walker.
+Shevon Stoddart, right, takes pictures as her fiance, Jamie Nieto, a two-time Olympic high jumper who is recovering from a spinal cord injury, gets his tuxedo fitted ahead of their July wedding, Wednesday, May 31, 2017, in Pasadena, Calif.

 Add your comments below